RocketMap/RocketMap/docs/common-issues/faq.md

 No, it is gross to charge people for maps when the information should be provided by Niantic!
 We do not endorse paid maps, which is why this platform is opensource.

+### All Pokemon are set as ultra rare, what is going on?
+We now use a dynamic rarity system to determine the rarity of pokemon, the rarity is calculated by what you scan so it unique to your area.
+The rarity is updated every hour so when you start an initial scan everything will probably say it is ultra rare for the first hour and then will adjust itself.

+### Does dynamic rarity mean that all future pokemon will get a rarity automatically?
+Yes.

 ### What do the spawn point colors mean?

 * A **grey** dot represents a spawn point that is more than 5 minutes from spawning.